holosoe/id-server/README.md

 ## Database Setup

+### MySQL Server

 Start the MySQL server.

 Create a database.
 Set `MYSQL_DB_NAME` in config.js to the name of the database hosted on the MySQL server (default: 'db').

+### Redis Server

+Start the redis server.

+For production, the `REDIS_ENDPOINT` environment variable must be set.
+Do not include the port number.
+The port must be specified in config.js.
+It defaults to port 6379.

+For local development, `REDIS_ENDPOINT` does not need to be set.
+You must run a redis server at localhost:6379.
+The easiest way to do this is with the redis docker image:

+        docker run --network host redis

 ## Run